curl/everything-curl/http-response.md

 as a hint to the client.
 Compressed responses make a lot of sense when either static resources are sent (that were compressed at a previous moment in time) or even in run-time when there's more CPU power available than bandwidth.
-Sending a much smaller amount of data is often to prefer.
+Sending a much smaller amount of data is often preferred.

 You can ask curl to both ask for compressed content *and* automatically and transparently uncompress gzipped data when receiving content encoded gzip (or